A tour of an unschooler’s school room and our homeschool supplies!

-Last week I talked about our Unschooling Curriculum for the year.
-Today I want to take you on a tour of our homeschool room and list some of the resources I have found helpful for homeschooling pre-K-1st grade.
+Besides curriculum for the year, one of the most talked about homeschool topics is homeschool supplies and organization.
+Today I want to take you on a tour of our homeschool room and list some of the resources I have found helpful for homeschooling my daughters, ages 4 and 6.

 First off, a couple of panoramic shots of our homeschool room.
 It’s more of a play room at the moment.
 We haven’t found a desk that works for what we need.
 Any sit down work we do takes place at the kitchen table.

 I apologize if these pictures didn’t turn out well.
 The room is very small and it’s the only way to get a shot of the whole room.

 I have three main storage solutions to help keep all my stuff somewhat under control.

 Storage for bulk supplies

 Books, paper, games, extra art supplies.
 Basically, any and all overflow.

 I love Thirty-One bags for this.
 So handy!!
 I keep the papers for the current work in a folder, and each day bring out what we need.
 I put the finished work in the binder to keep everything together.
 I used to give them all the printables in the binder, but it wasn’t the best set up for me.

 Storage for frequently used supplies

 Markers, crayons, dot markers, glue, scissors.
 They have pencil boxes for writing utensils and everything else is in the super organizing tote.
 I also store the “all by myself” boxes on the table with the school stuff.
 That way they don’t get mixed in with all the toys.